IAmCuriousDeveloper/Data-structure-and-algorithm-in-javascript-masterguide/README.md

 # Data-structure-and-algorithm-in-javascript-masterguide
-This Repository  contains the information about data structures and algorithms in a very comprehensive way (i.e theory and practical).
+This Repository  contains the information about data structures and algorithms in a very comprehensive way (i.e theory and practical). language use javascript

 since its a datastructure and algorithm course you can start learning from wherever you want. but as we progress there is a learning path from scratch which i recommend you to follow. which described below step by step